Weekend Workshops

 The Design Lab offers Weekend Workshops for high school students at our Design Lab studio here at the College of Design.
 Our workshops are brief, immersive design education experiences, offering a wide range of opportunities for teens interested in design.
 From skill-building to design thinking to concept-based projects to interdisciplinary design mash-ups and more, our talented instructors guide students in developing knowledge and experience in their focus area.
 Please continue to visit our website from time to time to learn about new workshops and programs we’re offering.

-Fall 2025 // Weekend Workshops
+Spring 2026 // Weekend Workshops

 Join our newsletter to stay-up-to-date on program offerings.

-The Design Lab is excited to offer seven in-person Weekend Workshops this fall for high school students.
+The Design Lab is excited to offer six in-person Weekend Workshops this spring for high school students.
 Each workshop will take place on Saturdays from 9:00am – 4:00pm with lunch at noon.
 See the weekend workshop schedule below.
 Students can register any time between October and one week in advance of each workshop, and students can register for as many weekend workshops as they are interested in.

 Workshops will introduce students to design thinking and the design process through challenge-based activities.
 Through these workshops, students will have the opportunity to develop a better understanding of our designed world and find answer to these questions: What is design?
 How do designers think?